sonai-commits/early-modern-printer-attribution/README.md

 analysis tools, weigh bibliographic evidence against visual evidence, and explain its reasoning step by step.

-A live demontration of the framework is hosted here : https://herbs-snugly-purely.ngrok-free.dev/
+A live demonstration of the framework is hosted here: https://herbs-snugly-purely.ngrok-free.dev/

 ---